 The Mayors’ Court at Madras and Bombay gave way to Recorders’ Court which were governed by provisions analogous to Calcutta Supreme Court for appeal to King-In-Council.
 Between 1726 to 1833, around 300 appeals were disposed of by the Privy Council.
 Most of these were appeals from Mayor Courts and Supreme Court in three Presidency Towns.
 The nature of dispute mostly related to testmentary and inte-state succession, debts on promissory notes, insurance on sea-cargo etc.

 The constitution of the Privy Council was majorly reformed in 1833 by Lord Brougham as on 14th August, 1833, the British Parliament enacted the Judicial Committee Act, “ for better administration of justice in His Majesty’s Privy Council”.
-The Act constituted a Committee known as ‘Judicial Committee of Privy Council’, constisting of Lord President of the Privy Council, Lord High Chancellor and some ex-officio members (position occupied by vitue of official posts).
-There was also a provision for appointing two members who held Judicial office in India or any of the dominions to attend the sittings of the Judicial Committee.
+A ‘Judicial Committee of Privy Council’, constisting of Lord President of the Privy Council, Lord High Chancellor and some ex-officio members (position occupied by vitue of official posts) was constituted There was also a provision for appointing two members who held Judicial office in India or any of the dominions to attend the sittings of the Judicial Committee.
 However, their role was restricted to acting as accessors without any voting rights.
 Appeals were referred by His Majesty to the Judicial Committee and following the hearing, Committee made recommendations to the King-in-Council for his decision.
 The quorum of Judicial Committee of Privy Council (JCPC) was fixed at four and the reasons for every judgment were read in open court.

-The provision for appointment of two retired Indian judges as assessors to privy Council was very helpful in bringing necessary expertise and knowledge to questions arising from Indian appeals.
-However with no right to vote, their role was mere recommendatory.
 The privy Council was unparalled as an institution as its range of jurisdiction ranged many dominions, colonies and plantations.
 Such was the scope of its jurisdiction that it embraced the legal interest of 1/5th of human race at one time.
 For its links subsiting to over two centuries, it played a great role in consolidating legal principles despite myriad cultural-religious diversity.
 It was through Privy Council that common law principles were encouraged and stimulaed in Indian jurisprudence.
 For instances, principles of “justice, equity and good conscience” into Indian jurisprudence is owed to Privy Council decisions.
-However, it must be appreciated that the judges of PC applied the personal and family laws and differential religious laws to Indian disputes and rarely supported their understanding of law to disputes rooted in specific socio-cultural context.
+However, it must be appreciated that the judges of Privy Councils applied the personal and family laws and differential religious laws to Indian disputes and rarely supported their understanding of law to disputes rooted in specific socio-cultural context.

-The testimonies of India’s constitutent assembly members while framing the Indian Constitution did acknowledge and paid homage to the role of PC in upholding Rule of Law.
-It is rare to find British instrumentalities being the subject of such praise by Indian freedom fighters and law makers in the Constitutent Assembly.
+The testimonies of India’s constitutent assembly members while framing the Indian Constitution did acknowledge and paid homage to the role of Privy Council

 K.M.
 Munshi, a veteran lawyer-statesman observed: